Editor of Britain's Times newspaper steps down

 In its statement, News International merely said the national independent directors of The Times would be consulted on a replacement.

-“I have great respect for him as a colleague and friend, and truly hope we can work together again.”

-Britain’s national press, struggling with declining readership in recent years, has also been reeling from Leveson’s damning inquiry which called for a new legislation-backed watchdog to police the sometimes “outrageous” behavior of newspapers.
+Britain’s national press, which has been struggling with declining readership in recent years, has also been reeling from Leveson’s damning inquiry which called for a new legislation-backed watchdog to police the sometimes “outrageous” behaviour of newspapers.

 Harding was playing a key role in the industry’s attempts to come up with an effective system of self-regulation and thereby avoid any press law which editors argue would amount to state control.